 Apply on the Sussex Homemove online form.

-If you need help to complete the online pre-assessment call our Customer Services contact center on 01424 787000
+If you need help to complete the online pre-assessment call our Customer Services contact centre on 01424 787000

 - You can find more information on the scheme at the Sussex Homemove choice page.